AlexVarnik/alexvarnik/README.md

 - 💳 Expert in support of card and payment systems

-I currently live in Turkey.
+I currently live in Belgrade, Serbia.

 I am considering vacancies in the field of data analysis, preferably related to the payment business and bank cards.